joelouthan/Theologicus/src/expositors-academy/01-the-history-of-preaching/0103-the-preaching-of-the-major-prophets.md

 We cannot do this on our own.
 God gives us supernatural grace to preach his word.

 >Ezekiel 33:7-9 (CSB) “As for you, son of man, I have made you a watchman for the house of Israel.
-When you hear a word from my mouth, give them a warning from me.If I say to the wicked, ‘Wicked one, you will surely die,’ but you do not speak out to warn him about his way, that wicked person will die for his iniquity, yet I will hold you responsible for his blood.But if you warn a wicked person to turn from his way and he doesn’t turn from it, he will die for his iniquity, but you will have rescued yourself.
+When you hear a word from my mouth, give them a warning from me.
+If I say to the wicked, ‘Wicked one, you will surely die,’ but you do not speak out to warn him about his way, that wicked person will die for his iniquity, yet I will hold you responsible for his blood.
+But if you warn a wicked person to turn from his way and he doesn’t turn from it, he will die for his iniquity, but you will have rescued yourself.

 The people's blood is on their hands.
 You must do what God has called you to do.